imjoy-team/ImJoy/README.md

             print(e)
  ```

  Notice that, for Javascript and Python 3+, both syntax are available, however, for Python 2, `asyncio` is not supported, you can only use the first `.then().catch()` style.
+Don't forget to `import asyncio` if you use `async/await` with Python 3.

 When calling the API functions, most functions take an object or dictionary as its first argument.
 For Javascript plugins, an object should be used.
 For Python plugins, you use a dictionary, or use named arguments.
 For example, the following function call will work in both JavaScript and Python:
 ```javascript